0xMatthew/CLARA2/README.md

     }'
     ```

-That's it for setup!
-Now, let's use CLARA 2:
+That's it for initial setup!
+Now, let's get to using CLARA 2:

-1. If you haven't already, install WSL Ubuntu.
+1. If you haven't already, install WSL Ubuntu and Python 3.11.9.
-2. Set at least one of following environment variables so that CLARA 2 can use TTS:
+2. Set the following environment variables in your current shell OR in `.bashrc` so that CLARA 2 can use TTS, the NVIDIA NIM API, and so that the Python modules are aware of one another:

     ```bash
-    export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json"
+    export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json" # use this for Google TTS export ELEVEN_API_KEY="your_elevenlabs_api_key" # use this for ElevenLabs TTS export NVIDIA_API_KEY="your_NVIDIA_NIM_API_key"
-    export ELEVEN_API_KEY="your_elevenlabs_api_key"
+    export PYTHONPATH=$PYTHONPATH:/<your_linux_path_to_this_CLARA2_repo>
     ```

 3. Install the required Ubuntu packages: